IBM/operator-sample-go/operator-database-backup/README.md

 # Database Operator Backup

 To run this application, you need [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage) which is accessed via S3 APIs.
-After you have created the object storage instance, you need to get the API key, instance id and endpoint.
+After you have created the object storage instance, you need to get the HMAC access key id, secret access key API key, region and service endpoint.
+When you create the credentials, make sure you select 'Writer' and 'HMAC' (see [documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main)).

 To run the Go backup application locally, run these commands: